-If you feel like your life is getting to complex, follow the steps on how I simplified my entire life.
+If you feel like your life is getting too complex, follow the steps on how I was able to simplify my life.

 **This post may contain affiliate links for your convenience.

 We have been doing a massive overhaul of the contents of our home over the last 2 months.
 The spark that ignited the fire was the need to get rid of our dedicated office to make room for the baby’s nursery.
 This meant that we had to get rid of a lot of stuff.
 I’m talking a closet full of collectibles, crafting supplies, business items, books, paperwork, formal gowns (my old cheerleading outfits); and that was just the closet.
 We had a huge desk full of paperwork, camera equipment on the floor and a bookcase overflowing with books.
 I think we put it off for so long because the hubs didn’t think we could do it.
 But we did!

 I recently finished this book, and while it was somewhat life-changing, some of it was a little odd to me.
 So I took the ideas from the book that I liked (de-cluttering, only keeping things that bring you joy, how to best organize drawers), implemented them, and came up with my own life-changing recipe for keeping a clutter free home.